matwilso/matwilso.github.io/_posts/gpt-sim.md

 It makes me think we need to start thinking much more about safety / alignment, and about the future we want.
 Start [pulling some fire alarms](https://intelligence.org/2017/10/13/fire-alarm/#:~:text=There's%20no%20possible%20sign%20short,5%2C%20or%202%20years%20away.&text=So%20there%20isn't%20going,Period.).
 Start working more on issues of bias and bad sources of data, to protect against our YouTube-GPT becoming an anti-Vax Flat-Earther.
-Start learning how to optimize for human preferences rather than cold objectives.
+Start learning how to optimize for human preferences rather than cold fixed objectives.
 Personally, probably start at least becoming more familiar with the ML biases and AI safety literatures as a first step.

-These are super exciting times.
-But we definitely have our work cut out for us.
+Super exciting times.
+But we have our work cut out for us.
 Super important choices to make and things to get right.

 ...

-Anyway, cheers, thanks for reading.
+Anyway, cheers, thanks for reading

 (this document was written by a human, lol)<br>
 (always happy to hear any comments, criticism, feedback you have below, or in DMs, email, etc.)